webplatform/docs/css/properties/animation-delay/index.md

 |LiveURL=http://code.webplatform.org/gist/7011569
 }}{{Single Example
 |Language=CSS
-|Description=An example of a mobile interface in which concurrent ''moveContent'' and ''insertBanner'' animations introduce a banner header after a 4-second delay.
+|Description=An example of a mobile-like interface in which concurrent ''moveContent'' and ''insertBanner'' animations introduce a colored banner header after a 4-second delay.
 A subsequent ''scrollBanner'' animation uses a similar delay to start 5 seconds after the page loads.
 |Code=article {
     animation-name : moveContent;
     animation-duration : 1s;